PrairieLearn/PrairieLearn/docs/course-best-practices.md

 EnumT = TypeVar("EnumT", bound=Enum)

 class QuestionData(TypedDict):
-    "A class with type signatures for the data dictionary"
+    """A class with type signatures for the data dictionary"""

     params: Dict[str, Any]
     correct_answers: Dict[str, Any]